-Dr. Stephen A. Klien teaches and conducts research in rhetorical criticism and public address, rhetorical theory, political communication, and media studies.
+Dr. Stephen A. Klien teaches and serves as Basic Course Director for COMM 1200: Public Speaking, and also teaches courses in argumentation, political communication, and rhetorical studies.
 He also has professional experience in faculty development, especially in active learning pedagogy and the blended or flipped classroom.
 His research interests lie in the criticism of contemporary political rhetoric, with particular attention paid to the constitution of public character and citizen agency.
 His recent work has focused on the rhetorical construction of ideology and agency by female conservatives, as well as on the constitution of citizen agency in post-9/11 war films.

 Frequently Taught Courses:

 Comm 1200 – Public Speaking

 Klien, S.A.
 (2015).
 Cinematic simulacra and the prospect for public agency: Constructing the citizen-soldier in post-9/11 war films.
 In E. Sahlstein Parcell and L.M.
 Webb (Eds.), A communication perspective on the military: Interactions, messages, and discourses (pp. 373-390).
 New York: Peter Lang.

 Klien, S.A.
 (2013).
 O’Reilly’s war on the “war on Christmas”: Diatribe, culture war and conservative ideology.
 In C. Rountree (Ed.), Venomous speech: Problems with American political discourse on the right and left (pp. 269-298).
 Santa Barbara, CA: ABC-CLIO.